FemkeKocken/m21project/Journal.md

+## Entry 17/04/2023 ##

+Start of week

+So this week is going to be building week.
+Maybe as a goal I would like to get to the point of having wireframes for all 4 prots.
+That way, I have one week left for aesthetic sauce.
+After that Ibelieve I have a week to set up for usertests, so worst case scenario, I could use some of that time to finalize the prototypes as well.
+If the average wireframe takes 2 days, I could finish Late Night today, and the other two by the end of this week.
+This excludes time to make the first sketches though.
+I would like to squeeze those in there as well, but I'm not sure how just yet..

 ## Entry 14/04/2023 ##

 I have set up the Figma for late night so I guess my scores would be